 The next stop for Ian is the small village of Saint Saens golf course, built on a two hundred year old estate, featuring the chateaux as clubhouse.
 Occupied by the Germans in World War II, today the only conflict on these grounds is between Ian and his English partner, and a French duo.
 The two sides wage a best ball tilt for the ages, complete with bilingual trash talk.

-Taking the less traveled route in to Normandy, Ian arrives at Omaha Beach, a crucial point in the D-Day operation.
+Taking the less travelled route in to Normandy, Ian arrives at Omaha Beach, a crucial point in the D-Day operation.
 There are three nine hole courses here, and Ian takes to the links with a local who remembers the landing.
 On one approach shot, Ian must deal with a bunker that was dug by the Germans during the war.
 It is a truly historic place to golf.

 When in Northern France it’s impossible to ignore the cultural significance.
 Ian passes through the home of impressionist artist Monet, visits with the Master of Wines at the Vouvray Vineyards where bottles mature for decades, and passes through a hunting lodge whose interior decorator was none other than Leonardo da Vinci.